 - Use Runny Tahini: If your tahini is thick and stubborn, give it a good stir or warm it up slightly.
 Smooth, runny tahini mixes better and keeps everything from turning into an arm workout.

-- Measure Honey Like a Pro: Spray your measuring cup with a little oil or cooking spray before adding the honey.
+- Measure Honey Without it Sticking To the Cup: Spray your measuring cup with a little oil or cooking spray before adding the honey.
 It’ll slide out effortlessly, and you won’t waste time scraping sticky leftovers.

 - Don’t Skip the Parchment Paper: These cookies love to stick.
 Line your baking sheet with parchment paper or a silicone mat—less mess, less stress, and no cookie casualties.